CapriciousSmash/avalon-game/README.md

 ## Usage

+> PH for navigation of our website.

+## How to Play

-> Some usage instructions
+> PH for game instructions

 ## Requirements

 - Node 0.10.x
 - Redis 2.6.x
 - Postgresql 9.1.x
-- etc
+-
 - etc

 ## Development